ericminikel/cureffi/_posts/2015-02-19-protein-folding-03.markdown

 &alpha;/&beta; structures are common to many small molecule-binding enzymes, including all of "glycolytic" enzymes (which bind and break down glucose in glycolysis).
 In such a structure, there is a core &beta;-barrel consisting of several beta sheets, either all parallel or mixed parallel/antiparallel, surrounded by a cage of alpha helices.
 In linear sequence, the alpha helices and beta sheets alternate.
 Thus, you can think of the structure as being made up of repeating &alpha;&beta;&alpha; motifs.
 It is actually the loops at one end of the barrel that form the active site for binding the small molecule.

 Current phylogenetic evidence suggests that the 15 or so distinct proteins known to have alpha/beta structures arose by convergent evolution.
+However, interestingly, in parallel beta barrels, the active site is always at the end that has the C terminus of each beta strand, and there is no obvious reason why this should need to be the case.
+There is one theory out there about charge having something to do with it.

 #### From leucine zipper to coiled coil